zhulenghan/WiFi_RFFI_DANN_FDE/README.md

 ## Contact

-For more information, contact Lenghan Zhu at sglzhu9@liverpool.ac.uk.
+For more information, contact Lenghan Zhu at lenghanz@andrew.cmu.edu.